1x Prism Scope VS Red Dot Sight. How to Choose? What You Need to Consider? - Vector Optics US Online Store

 Prism scope is more user-friendly, compared to red dot, for people with eye issues.

 When people have astigmatism, they see the red dot's reticle like a starburst, or even worse, they see a ghost red dot under bright daylight.
-This is because the reticle was reflected on the glass.
-When turning up the illumination, shooters may perceive the center dot size to expand from 3MOA to 5MOA.

-Also, the reticle was etched on the prism socpe glass.
+Also, the reticle was etched on the prism scope glass.
 Even if the illumination fails, shooters can still rely on the etched reticle for targeting.
 Additionally, the prism scope features an adjustable ocular ring, which allows people with near eyesight or far eyesight to customize their sight view.
 Therefore, the complete image quality of sight view and the reticle pattern on the prism scope appears better than that of red dot.

 Red dots excel in rapid target acquisition due to their infinite eye relief, providing a clear sight picture regardless of the distance between your eye and the red dot.
 Conversely, concerning prism scope, shooters will need to find eye relief, and the eyes have to be located within the eye box area to get a clear sight view.
 Though you have eye box limitation, shooters would get a larger field of view via a prism scope than that via a red dot.
 Currently, VE Paragon prism scope 1x16, SCPS-M01, and SCPS-M10 (with the same reticle as the M01), and realizes true 1x, enabling shooting with two eyes open, increasing your field of vision.